-In the light of the economic outlook and development of the political environment discussed above, the Company believes that it will continue to face a year full of challenges, like interest rate changes, in 2022, for which it has prepared through risk management procedures and strategic guidelines.
-It is not yet possible to accurately assess the full impact of the war in Ukraine and the sanctions on Russia therewith, as the situation remains highly volatile, making it extremely difficult to forecast macroeconomic developments and the likely impact on the financial receivables with Russian counterparties.
-The Management of the Company does not see any threat to the Company's status as a going concern.
+In the light of the economic outlook and developments in the political environment, and the development of the pandemic, as discussed above, the Company believes that it will continue to face a year full of challenges in 2023, for which it prepares through its risk management procedures and strategic guidelines.
+The Management of the Company does not see any threat to the Company's status as going concern.
 The Company's financial position is stable, with liquidity requirements currently covered by available liquidity and credit lines.